stackbuilders/compose-2019/Readme.md

 Before running the front-end server, we have to generate the OCaml types and the serialization tests.
 This project uses the [ocaml-export](https://github.com/plow-technologies/ocaml-export) library to make the Ocaml types.
-Run the following commands:
+Run the following command:

 ```
-cd generate-ocaml-types
-stack build
 stack exec generate-ocaml-types-exe
 ```